The enterprise AI event for data science & IT leaders

 The next one of these won't be a history lesson.
 The question is whether it happens to you, and whether you'll be ready when it does.

-SR 11-7 has been the foundational guidance for model risk management in U.S. banking for 15 years.
-It directs institutions to validate their models, but it never formally defines what a model is as a computational object.
-It cannot specify what counts as a change, how to measure the magnitude of that change, or how a modification in one component propagates through a pipeline of interconnected models.
+On April 17, 2026, the Federal Reserve, OCC, and FDIC jointly issued SR 26-2, replacing SR 11-7 as the foundational model risk management guidance for U.S. banking.
+SR 11-7 had directed institutions to validate their models for 15 years, but it never formally defined what a model is as a computational object.
+It could not specify what counts as a change, how to measure the magnitude of that change, or how a modification in one component propagates through a pipeline of interconnected models.

-In a roundabout way, now is the moment for banks everywhere to get this right — not just European ones.
-The EU AI Act has set the most concrete governance standard that exists, and many U.S. firms operating globally are already building to it because no comparable U.S. framework has that level of specificity.
-The August 2026 deadline is a European date, but it's becoming a global benchmark.
+Now is the moment for banks to get this right, not just because of SR 26-2, but because the regulatory perimeter is fragmenting globally.
 The EU AI Act introduces new obligations for high-risk AI systems taking effect August 2, 2026.
 Providers must complete conformity assessments, finalize technical documentation, and establish continuous monitoring.
-The Act also requires organizations to assess "substantial modifications" to their AI systems, yet does not define "substantial" with enough precision to automate the determination.
+Many U.S. firms operating globally are already building to it because it remains the most concrete AI governance standard that exists at scale.
+The EU AI Act requires organizations to assess "substantial modifications" to their AI systems, yet does not define "substantial" with enough precision to automate the determination.

-Without a formal definition of model identity, institutions cannot distinguish a substantial modification from a routine update except through expert judgment.
+Without a formal definition of model identity — for traditional ML models under SR 26-2 and for GenAI systems operating in the regulatory gap — institutions cannot distinguish a substantial modification from a routine update except through expert judgment.
 That is the same failure mode that enabled the London Whale losses in 2012.

-The governance surface area has expanded dramatically since SR 11-7 was issued.
+The governance surface area has expanded dramatically since SR 11-7 was issued — and SR 26-2, while lighter in prescription, doesn't shrink the underlying operational complexity.
 Modern AI systems are not single models.
 They are pipelines, ensembles, and agentic architectures where multiple models call each other, share data sources, and make routing decisions dynamically.
 Third-party model APIs can change without the consuming organization's knowledge.
 System prompts, data feeds, and configuration thresholds can shift model behavior without any version change on record.

 Each of these moves directly addresses one of those unanswerable questions and converts a judgment call into a computation.